-Be sure to analyze potential magnetopause crossings in each set of data before going on to the question before.
-You describe whether each data plot supports any potential crossings that you see.
+Be sure to analyze potential magnetopause crossings in each set of data before going on to the questions.
+As part of that analysis, you should describe whether each data plot supports any potential crossings that you see in the spacecraft postion / predicted magnetopause postion plot.
+It is a good practice to write that analysis on the page you taped made the plot, or on the facing page.